Alvin Darling

-Pastor Alvin A. Darling (born December 23, 1948) is an American gospel musician.
-He started his music career, in 1990, with the release of two albums by Savoy Records, I've Learned to Put My Trust in God and Expect a Miracle.
-His next album was released by I Am Records in 1992, Medley of Praise, and an album was released with GGI Records in 1994, Hold On...To The Promise.
-His next two albums, 1995's There's an Answer in Prayer and 1998's Blessing Coming Through for You, was released by Savoy Records.
-The next four albums, 2005's You Deserve My Worship, 2007's My Blessing Is on the Way, 2009's You Can Make It, and Waiting Right Here, was released by Emtro Gospel Records.
-He would get five of these album to chart upon the Billboard Gospel Albums chart, and two of them got placements on the Heatseekers Albums chart.
-His is a GMA Dove Awards and Stellar Awards nominated artist.
+Alvin A. Darling (born December 23, 1948) is an American gospel musician.
+Five of his albums charted on the Billboard Gospel Albums chart, and two on the Heatseekers Albums chart.
+He has also been nominated at the GMA Dove Awards and the Stellar Awards.

-Early life
+Early life and pastoral ministry

 Darling was born in Newark, New Jersey, as Alvin A. Darling on December 23, 1948, yet his birth parents refused to raise him, so his grandmother, Lilla Darling, took him to raise.
 He was first reared in the church at Smith Memorial Church of God in Christ Church by his grandmother in his hometown.
-Later in his teenage years, Darling attended, Deliverance Evangelistic Center, where the pastor was Rev. A. Skinner, and this was where he became a believer in Jesus Christ.
-He joined, Greater Mt.
-Zion Holy Church located in Cranford, New Jersey, that was being pastored by Bishop Charlie W. Bullock, and this is where he was called to become a minister in 1979.
+Later in his teenage years, Darling attended Deliverance Evangelistic Center, where the pastor was Rev. A. Skinner, and this was where he became a believer in Jesus Christ.

+He joined Greater Mt.
+Zion Holy Church, located in Cranford, New Jersey, which was being pastored by Bishop Charlie W. Bullock, and this is where he was called to become a minister in 1979.
 Darling would serve as one of their associate ministers, until he was installed as the lead pastor in October 2001.
 He now is the lead pastor of two churches, the aforementioned one, along with Old Ship of Zion Church located in Center Moriches, New York.